Eleven ways your funding application could be failing

 If in doubt, call the NC3Rs office to clarify.

-Katie Bates, Programme Manager for Research Funding: You should consider contacting other NC3Rs grant holders in your institution for help and advice – search Our Science pages by institution name.
+Katie Bates, Programme Manager for Research Funding: You should consider contacting other NC3Rs grant holders in your institution for help and advice – search Our Science by institution name to find them.

-Our Fellowship schemes train junior scientists and support them in their transition into independent researchers.
-We want to hear how you will focus on developing new skills and gaining a breadth of research experience.
-A competitive candidate will also have a strong, practical sense of how they will develop their careers to become leading researchers.
+Our Fellowship schemes train junior scientists and support them to become independent researchers.
+If you’re applying for these schemes, we want to hear how you will focus on developing new skills and gaining a breadth of research experience.
+A competitive candidate will also have a strong, practical sense of how they will develop their careers to become leading scientists.

-It might also be that you’re too early in your career and not ready for a fellowship yet; that’s fine, there are other options!
+If you’re too early in your career and not ready for a Fellowship yet, don’t worry – there are other options and you can always apply at a later date.